CrazyFedde/docs/commands.md

 <a name="urbandictionary"></a>
 ### Urban Dictionary

-Get the defenition of a word or sentence from [urbandictionary.com](http://www.urbandictionary.com/)
+Get the definition of a word or sentence from [urbandictionary.com](http://www.urbandictionary.com/).

 #### Usage